glowbigger/hlfm/README.md

 # Notes and solutions for "Logic For Mathematicians"

 Notes and solutions for the book "Logic for Mathematicians" by A. G. Hamilton., written for the purpose of comprehending the subject at a deeper level and as a reference for later.
-The text contain:
+The notes contain:

 * solutions to all exercises
 * rewritten proofs of all propositions